PP-MARL: Efficient Privacy-Preserving Multi-Agent Reinforcement Learning for Cooperative Intelligence in Communications: Key Design of PP-MARL

-A hierarchical critic can be viewed as a tree-like neural network whose parameters are updated to minimize the loss function over Q values.
+The centralized training process for hierarchical critics and actors is described below.
+(1) Hierarchical critics are updated by minimizing the loss function over Q values.
 Firstly, the central node provides sampled identifiers to all involved agents for memory extraction.
 Secondly, local critics give corresponding q values to the global critic.
-Next, estimated rewards of each agent are calculated by the central node, which are the distance between Q values and discounted target critic values (i.e., the estimated further accumulated rewards) of the next step.
+Next, the estimated rewards of each agent are calculated by the central node, which is the distance between Q values and discounted target critic values (i.e., the estimated further accumulated rewards) of the next step.
 The estimated rewards are then sent back to agents.
-After receiving the estimated rewards, each agent calculates the loss defined as the mean squared error between the estimated rewards and the locally stored rewards (i.e., the ground truth) and sends the loss back to the central node for updating the hierarchical critics.
-Finally, the hierarchical critic is updated with backward propagation.
+After receiving the estimated rewards, each agent calculates the loss defined as the mean squared error between the estimated rewards and the locally stored rewards (i.e., the ground truth) and sends the loss back to the central node.
+Finally, the hierarchical critic is updated with backward propagation using the loss. \Repthree{The local critics then update their parameters by receiving gradients from the global critic through backpropagation, which applies the chain rule.}{3}{} (2) The parameters of the actor-networks are updated using the sampled policy gradient \cite{lowe2017multi}.
+Policy gradient methods optimize parameterized actors concerning the Q values by gradient descent.
+The Q value is obtained by merging q values through global critic networks.